JayKim88/devContents/README.md

 # devContents
-All i Learn for Better Programming
+- All I Learn for Better Programming
+- "Everything is possible to him who will endeavor"

+## Rules
+- 1 day 1 commit
+- 2 Steps: Principle and Practice
+- All content is written in English